 Bahrain.
 While the Kingdom of Bahrain has a long tradition of awarding citizenship to expats who make a substantial contribution to the tiny Middle Eastern country, Bahrain does forbid dual nationality, except for a few Gulf state passport holders.

 China.
 China technically forbids dual nationality, but many Chinese tell me enforcement of this is weak.
-They also mention that China considers Chinese citizens to be only Chinese, in line with the policy of most countries including the United States.
-China technically doesn’t recognize dual citizenship, but isn’t chasing people down, particularly as they encourage legal immigration to spread Chinese influence.
+They also mention that China considers Chinese citizens to be only Chinese, but does not actually restrict them from holding other passports.

 Djibouti.
 Djibouti does not recognize its citizens’ ability to hold another passport, and any citizen who obtains another nationality will lose his or her Djibouti passport.
 Enforcement, however, is another matter.

 El Salvador.
-El Salvador allows for dual citizenship, but only for those who obtained El Salvadorean nationality by birth.
+El Salvador allows for dual citizenship, but only for those who obtained El Salvador nationality by birth.
 Naturalized citizens may not hold multiple nationalities.